glowkeeper/booleanIteration/presentation/iteration.md

 + Loops and iteration
 + Javascript loops
-+ Exercises
++ Examples

 - - -

 # Goals

+At the end of this lecture, I hope that you will:

-1. Introduce iteration and looping
+1. Have an understanding of iteration
-2. Javascript loops
+2. Have a grasp of three types of Javascript loop
-3. The **overarching** aim is to encourage you to begin your programming journey by _writing some code_!
+3. _Write some code using those loops_!

 - - -

 # What is Iteration?

 Iteration is the process of repeating steps.

 For example, I conduct an iterative ritual each morning:

 1. Put water in a kettle and switch it on
 2. Meanwhile, grind coffee beans and put the ground coffee in a carafe